-The FIRST and LAST names listed on the mandatory ID presented to the RN Test Observer during sign-in at your test event MUST EXACTLY MATCH the FIRST and LAST names that were entered in the TMU© database by your training program.
-You may call D&SDT-Headmaster at (800)393-8664 to confirm that your name of record matches your US government issued ID, or sign in to your record in TMU© to check on or change your demographic information.
+The FIRST and LAST names listed on the ID presented to the RN Test Observer during sign-in at your test event MUST EXACTLY MATCH the FIRST and LAST names that were entered in the

+Arizona medication assistant TMU© database by your training program.
+You may call D&SDT-Headmaster at (800)393-8664 during regular business hours, Monday through Friday, 6:00AM to 6:00PM MST, excluding Holidays, to confirm that your name of record matches your US government issued ID, or sign in to your record in TMU© (http://az.tmutest.com), using your Email or Username and Password, to check or change your demographic information.